 In this chapter we'll look at how to configure and set up unicast Audio Streams.
-The four main specifications which are involved at this stage are:
+The four main specifications which are involved in doing this are:

 - PACS the Published Audio Capabilities Service, - ASCS the Audio Stream Configuration Service, - BAP the Basic Audio Profile, and - CAP the Common Audio Profile.